dotnet/AspNetCore.Docs/aspnet/mvc/overview/getting-started/getting-started-with-ef-using-mvc/creating-an-entity-framework-data-model-for-an-asp-net-mvc-application.md

 ## Additional resources

-You can find links to other EF6 resources in [ASP.NET Data Access - Recommended Resources](../../../../whitepapers/aspnet-data-access-content-map.md).
+You can find links to other EF 6 resources in [ASP.NET Data Access - Recommended Resources](../../../../whitepapers/aspnet-data-access-content-map.md).

 ## Next steps